-HCI College has contracted with Lighthouse Services, a third party, to provide a confidential hotline where students are welcome to offer comments, suggestions, and report an issue.
-Lighthouse can be reached at (844) 510-0068 or at www.lighthouse-services.com/hci.
+HCI College has contracted with Lighthouse Services, a third party, to provide a confidential hotline where students can offer comments, suggestions, and report an issue.
+Lighthouse can be reached at (844) 510-0068 or www.lighthouse-services.com/hci.
 There are posters with contact information throughout the campus.